Vaccination is the best way to protect you and your children from the flu.

 - chronic respiratory conditions, including severe asthma

-- chronic neurological conditions that impact on respiratory function, including hereditary and degenerative central nervous system diseases
+- chronic neurological conditions that impact on respiratory function, including hereditary and degenerative central nervous system diseases and seizure disorders

-- immunocompromising conditions, including immunocompromised due to disease or treatment
+- immunocompromising conditions , including immunocompromised due to disease or treatment

 - diabetes and other metabolic disorders